 The jostling, unwashed crowd was too coarse, too vulgar, and too loud with its maggot-like teeming of thousands of grubby bodies.
-They had come for their cruel entertainment and it sickened Becca.
-The very feel of the crowd made her scowl in upset discontent, despite her elevation above them — all the better to see, and be seen.
+They had come for their cruel entertainment, their victory over Rome, and it sickened Becca.
+The very emotional feel of the crowd made her scowl in upset discontent, despite her elevation above them — all the better to see, and be seen.

-“Compose your face, Countess of Darlington; you represent me,” he spoke gently for her ears alone, but it was still a command.
-Becca looked up at him, so tall above her and mirrored his own bland expression.
-She’d been so upset with all around her that it must’ve shown upon her visage, all her displeasure and disconcerting fear for her People’s Souls; so much so that she’d forgotten where she was — by the side of her Uncle Charles — and who she was — a reflection of him.
+“Compose your face, Lady DuMaurier; you represent me,” he spoke gently for her ears alone, but it was still a command.
+Becca glanced up at him, so tall above her and mirrored Her King’s own bland expression.
+She’d become so upset with all around her that it must’ve shown upon her visage, all her displeasure and disconcerting fear for her People’s Souls; so much so that she’d forgotten where she was — by the side of her Uncle Charles — and who she was — a reflection of him.

 The King had come to witness, as they all had; from the most common of men to His Most Royal Majesty.

-Marcus was away on Uncle Charlie’s affairs, traveling with Eccleston to discuss important matters with their allies of the moment, and to implement growth changes in her husband’s intelligence network.
+Marcus was away, again, on the king’s affairs, traveling with Eccleston to discuss important matters with their allies of the moment, and to implement growth changes in her husband’s intelligence network.
 Allies changed, constantly; both abroad and at home; plus, true information gathered swiftly was always a premium product.

-She felt nauseous and earnestly wanted to express to His Majesty that she wished to, no, needed to leave; but knew he would not let her.
+Lady DuMaurier felt nauseous and earnestly wanted to express to His Majesty that she wished to, no, needed to leave; but knew he would not let her.
 He had requested her presence, in particular, not his queen’s, not any of his mistresses’, or any of his children, not even his eldest, the bastard Monmouth, who so desired to be king, and never could be.

-The entire place smelled of offal and rot, of death.
-This must be what Death’s Wake smelled like, as it passed as a holiday for stony-hearted apprentices away from work and amusing themselves as the lives of the unfortunate condemned through capital punishment , weekly.
-The condemned’s chance to have the crowd stop their death trundle and “fall off the wagon” for a final pint of ale with your audience, before getting “back on the wagon” was a condemned prisoner’s second to last privilege.
+The entire place smelled of offal, rot, and death; a mixed offense to nose and taste and eardrum, as this pathetic farce passed as a holiday for stony-hearted apprentices away from work and amusing themselves as the lives of the unfortunate condemned were extinguished through capital punishment, weekly.
+The condemned’s chance to have the crowd stop their death trundle and let them “fall off the wagon” for a final pint of ale with their audience, before getting “back on the wagon” was a condemned prisoner’s second to last privilege.

-Their final one was a last chance to speak their final words.
+Their final privilege was to speak their Final Words.

-This was the Place of Punishment, at the crossroads—Tyburn.
-Criminals and traitors, and the occasional martyr voiced their final farewells and exited; sometimes quietly with insouciance, sometimes with heartrending screams, but never prettily.
+This tainted place was the Place of Punishment, at the crossroads—Tyburn.
+Criminals and traitors, and the occasional martyr voiced their final farewells and exited here; sometimes quietly with insouciance, sometimes with heartrending screams, but never prettily.

-Sometimes even a ripened corpse, such as that of the late Lord Protector Oliver Cromwell himself, was disinterred to be posthumously “executed” by a Traitor’s Hanging in Chains for his Treasonous Crimes, by order of King Charles II; Cromwell’s head was yet on display on a pole before Westminster Abbey’s Parliament.
-His was a belated humiliation for successfully “murdering” by humiliating and completely unjust public beheading of England’s lawful king with Divine Right as Ordained by God, Charles I, before ascending to his own type of throne; a commoner ascended to mock king, but king just the same.
+Sometimes even a ripened corpse, like that of the late Lord Protector Oliver Cromwell himself, was disinterred to be posthumously “executed” by a Traitor’s Hanging in Chains for his Treasonous Crimes, by order of King Charles II; Cromwell’s head was yet on display on a pole before Westminster Abbey’s Parliament.
+His was a belated humiliation for successfully usurping and “murdering” by humiliating public beheading England’s lawful king with Divine Right as Ordained by God, Charles I, before Cromwell ascended his own type of throne; a commoner ascended to mock king, but usurper king just the same.

-The late Charles Stuart the First was this, her beloved king’s father.
-And this was 1681, in the tangled ends of the confused and convoluted debacle of The Popish Plot; both the lie it was, the lives it destroyed, and the souls it stained and ruined.
+But that this was 1681, in the tangled ends of the confused and convoluted debacle of The Popish Plot; both the lie it was, the lives it was destroying, and the souls it stained and ruined.

 “There were things One does not want to do, and appearances One has to make.
 For them.
 For the People,” Her King had said.

-Things one did for the continuation and to secure the established hierarchy.
-All Traitors to it, whether royal, noble, or common, suffered and died, publicly, for Treachery was an Insult to everyone in the State.
+Things one did for the continuation and security of the established hierarchy.
+All Traitors to it, whether royal, noble, or common, suffered and died, publicly, because Treachery was an Insult to every Soul in the State.

-The horrible day had gone, the harrowing night to come with its nightmares in dream relived and embellished of the day’s workings.
-His Majesty had asked for her and she stood by him in this, the Banqueting Hall of White Hall overlooking the balcony where his father had died, no, been Murdered, by ignominious public execution on the order signed by the usurper Cromwell.
+The horrible day had finally gone, the harrowing night to come with its feverish nightmares in disjointed dreams embellishing the day’s workings.
+His Majesty had asked for her and she stood by him still in the Banqueting Hall of White Hall overlooking the balcony where his father had died; Murdered, by ignominious public execution on the order signed by the usurper Cromwell.

-No candles were lit, and no fire was in the hearth.
-They were covered in Darkness, hiding in its obscurity unafraid of Heaven, unafraid of Hell, maybe.
+No candles were lit in the Hall, and no fire was in its hearths.
+King and Courtier were covered in Darkness, hiding in its obscurity.

 “This was a bad thing, Becca, my little dear.”

-“I am no monarch this night.
-Perhaps on the morrow; but not this sad night of this Day of Evil Done.”
+“I am no monarch this day and night.
+Perhaps on the morrow; but not this sad Day of Evil Done.”

 “Yes, Uncle Charles.”

 She had hugged him, tightly; and cried for her own soul and for his.
-And he had held her, taking innocent physical and emotional comfort in a young soul who loved him utterly.
-Her Loyal Ardent Love made him smile a little, but she did not see it for her eyes were closed and she listened to the strong heart of her monarch and was glad she knew what others did not—for their blindness, deafness, or Uncle Charlie’s consummate verisimilitudes.
+And he had held her, tightly, taking innocent physical and emotional comfort in a young soul who loved him utterly.
+Her Loyal Ardent Love made him smile a little, but she did not see it for her eyes were closed and she listened to the strong heart of her Monarch and was glad she knew what others did not—for their blindness, deafness, or Uncle Charlie’s consummate verisimilitudes.

-She hadn’t known in full as a child, but as a woman she’d had time to ... reconsider, and love even more a man who was flawed.
-Charles Stuart had been a good man in most extraordinary circumstances, a tall man who could see far, but was always hobbled by those grasping at his heels, and his own ineptitudes.
+She hadn’t known in full as a child, but as a woman, now, she’d had time to ... reconsider, and love even more with perfect perspicacity a man who was flawed.
+Charles Stuart was a good man in most extraordinary circumstances, a tall man who could see far, but was always blinded and hobbled by those grasping at his heels, and his own ineptitudes.

-He had often told her his truths, though she had been only a child, but a discreet counsel, more so, in her adulthood; sometimes it was just a look, unguarded, just for her to see his true thoughts and feelings, which she reported back to Her Majesty in those times when their Queen was not healthy enough to accompany him.
+He had often told her his truths, though she had been only a child, but a discreet counsel, she, more so, in her adulthood; oftimes it was just a look, unguarded, just for her to see his true thoughts and feelings, which she reported back to Her Majesty in those times when their Queen was not healthy enough to accompany him, or living in separation.

-The execution pamphlets were out, more being printed and the severed pieces of the famous now infamously deceased scattered as a lesson in criminality or to be cherished and used in sacred blessings to cure most things incurable; from scabies to impotence to God only knew what.
+The execution pamphlets were out, more being printed and the severed pieces of the famous now infamously deceased scattered as a lesson in criminality or to be cherished and suredly used in sacred blessings to cure most things incurable; from scabies to impotence to God only knew what.

 “Where was this man’s bitter tongue when true assassins were sent from the pope to murder Elizabeth.
 Or when no man could save my great grandmother, Mary, of the Scots.